marieval/100DaysOfCode/README.md

 ### Day 73 - 24.10.2018 (Wed)
 **Today´s Progress:** I did the section _Databases_ of the course [Complete Web Developer in 2018: Zero To Mastery](https://www.udemy.com/the-complete-web-developer-in-2018/).

-**Thoughts:** I already learned about databases before (CodeCademy and two one-day in-person courses), but now (with this course) it goes excellently together with the other parts as a puzzle!
+**Thoughts:** I already learned about databases before (CodeCademy and two one-day in-person courses), but now (with this course) it goes sooo clearly together with the other parts as a puzzle!
 I really missed this junction!!

 _Training the database-commands:_ https://www.khanacademy.org/computing/computer-programming/sql